Paris Orly Airport (ORY) sits south of the city and was originally known as Villeneuve-Orly Airport, in recognition of the two communes it covers.

 Shopping at Paris Orly Airport

 The Paris airports are the only place in the city where shops are open seven days a week.
-Keep an eye out at Paris Orly for special shopping offers and experiences celebrating holidays like Chinese New Year and Russian New year.
+Keep an eye out at Paris Orly for special shopping offers and experiences celebrating international holidays.

 In each of Orly’s four terminals, you’ll find Buy Paris Duty Free shops that feature top luxury brands from all over the world.
 Look for fashion from well-known designers including Giorgio Armani, Burberry, Hermès, and Ralph Lauren; beauty products from Dior, Estée Lauder, and Lancôme; watches from Longchamp and Rolex, and far more.